KhronosGroup/UnityGLTF/README.md

 	The Unity project offers two main functionalities: importing and exporting GLTF assets.
 These functionalities are primarily implemented in [GLTFSceneImporter] and [GLTFSceneExporter].

 ## Examples
-(Revamp this section to give demo instructions on how to import/export some assets)

 1. Clone or download the repository.
 2. Open up the Unity project and run any of the example scenes in `Assets/GLTF/Examples`